 - They are bite-sized desserts that are really great for parties.

-- You can customize them for any holiday or birthday party theme.
+- You can customize them to fit any holiday or birthday party theme.

 - You can make the cookie cups ahead and then fill and decorate them when you are ready to serve them.